DeSantis praises homeschoolers, launches into a dig at Donald Trump during speech - ExBulletin

 Trump was reacting to Disney’s announcement that it was suspending plans to invest $1 billion in offices in the Orlando area.

-DeSantis, a former protege of the former president, held back from criticizing Trump even as the latter attacked him during the governor’s early campaign maneuvers, but since officially entering the primaries he has began to retaliate, according to dispatches.
+DeSantis, a former protege of the former president, held back from criticizing Trump even as the latter attacked him during early gubernatorial campaign maneuvers, but since officially entering the primaries he has begun to hit back , according to dispatches.

 Friday’s speech came two days after DeSantis announced his entry into the GOP presidential primary via a glitchy Twitter Spaces conversation with Elon Musk.
 The Orlando event bore all the markers of a campaign rally, including enthusiastic applause as DeSantis discussed his parents’ rights politics, but press officers promoted it as an official function.